HypeMC/versioning-bundle/README.md

             path_to_executable:   null
     ```

-1. If your project doesn't use [Symfony Flex](https://github.com/symfony/flex), enable the bundle in
-   `config/bundles.php` by adding it to the array:
+1. Enable the bundle in `config/bundles.php` by adding it to the array:

     ```php
     Bizkit\VersioningBundle\BizkitVersioningBundle::class => ['all' => true],